TamiresAna/TamiresAna/README.md

 ### Hi!
 I'm Tamires Ana 👋

-- 🔭 I'm in the process of transitioning to a front-end career
+- 🔭 I'm in the process of transitioning to a back-end career
 - 💻 I'm currently studying HTML, CSS, Python e Java
-- 👩‍💼 I'm currently working Quality Analyst
+- 👩‍💼 I'm currently a software development student at Estácio.
 - 👯 I’m looking to collaborate on Back-End
 - 😄 Pronouns: ele/ela